- Amend previous commit

 Remove previous commit

-Reset a rebase
+Reset rebase

 $ git reset --hard <commit>

 Use the reflog command to look up commits before they were rebased.
-Identify the commit hash or the value of [HEAD@{number}] of the commit that occured before the rebase.
+Identify the commit hash or the value of [HEAD@{number}] of the commit that occurred before the rebase.
 In this example, 71bdfbd and HEAD@{4} are the references to the commit.

 a51f8d2 HEAD@{0}: rebase -i (finish): returning to refs/heads/dev